NatalieYaspo/Secure-Random-Password-Generator/README.md

 ## Description

-A site that will help generate random, but secure, passwords.
+A site that will help generate random, but secure, passwords based on certian criteria.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This will help provide greater security for my computer/company.

 ## Installation